Full API Integration

 In Full API Integration, the partner manages end users directly through API.

-The user must be created before an approval can be assigned directly to this user.
+The user must be created before card can be assigned directly to this user.

 User API Methods